jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 6-neuron.py - Adds the train method used to train the neuron.

 ### 7-neuron.py - Updates the training method to include options for verbose printing, graph rendering, and step tracking.

+### 8-neural_network.py - Creates a new class NeuralNetwork akin to the Neuron class except with a single hidden layer.